 - The Council must be elected (by secret ballot) no later than 30 September. - The Council must meet at least once a month between September and June inclusive. - The Council can be dissolved during the year by a majority vote of the teaching staff. - Teacher members on the School Council shall not be greater than 8, nor fewer than 3. - The principal is by right a voting member.
-If s/he cannot attend, s/he may, on occasion, be represented by a vice-principal. - If there is a vice-principal at the school, he/she sits on school council as a non-voting member.
+If they cannot attend, they may, on occasion, be represented by a vice-principal. - If there is a vice-principal at the school, they sits on school council as a non-voting member.